jlisok/GithubProxy/README.md

 ## Getting Started
 To get started with the project, clone the repository to your local machine.
 Note that the code exposed is only in the initial development phase.
 Many things will appear as the application progresses further.

+On the ASAP TODO list:
+- security
+- integration tests
+- adding more unit tests
+- swagger
+- docker

 ## Technical Stack Used

 The algorithms have been implemented using the following: